jonitram/clearboxesbot/README.md

 # Pokemon Box Clearing Bot

-As long as the in-game preconditions are met before plugging in the device, plugging the Arduino directly into the switch through a USB Type B to USB Type C Cable should enable the bot to start deleting entire boxes of pokemon moving right depending on the number of boxes specified
+As long as the in-game preconditions are met before plugging in the device, plugging the Arduino directly into the switch through a USB Type B to USB Type C cable should enable the bot to start deleting entire boxes of pokemon moving right depending on the number of boxes specified

 ## In-Game Information